Komet/MediaElch/docs/admin/coverity.md

 Once a month would be optimal.
 But should be done at least once before a new release to ensure that no obvious bugs are deployed.
+Our CI does it once a month, so no manual execution is required.

 ## Who has write-access to Coverity?